One project manager was tasked with reducing new patient admittance approval process time from over a month to 24 hours.

 The Project Manager asked the project sponsor to step into the meeting, and together they drafted a team charter that outlined the benefits for all in improving approval time.
-The sponsor reassured the team that there was plenty of volume in new patients and that everyone was still needed while some jobs might change.
-Representatives from some patient referral agencies and Quality Improvement and IT were added to the team.
+The sponsor reassured the team that there was plenty of volume of new patients and that everyone was still needed while some jobs might change.
+Representatives from some patient referral agencies, quality improvement, and IT were added to the team.

 The team eventually reached its goal, but more than a month was lost because the team leader didn’t take the time upfront to: